-The RUGER® MARK IIITM pistol is chambered only for the .22 caliber Long Rifle cartridge, standard velocity or high velocity, manufactured to U.S. Industry Standards.
-Do not attempt to load .22 Long, .22 Short, or any other type .22 caliber cartridge into the magazine or in the chamber of the pistol.
+The RUGER® MARK IIITM and 22/45TM pistols are chambered only for the 22 Long Rifle cartridge, standard velocity or high velocity, manufactured to U.S. Industry Standards.
+Do not attempt to load 22 Long, 22 Short or any other type .22 caliber cartridge into the magazine or in the chamber of the pistol.
 Use of .22 shot shells is not recommended.
 See "Warning - Malfunctions," p.
 21.

-Death, serious injury, and damage can result from the use of wrong ammunition, bore obstructions, powder overloads, or incorrect cartridge components.

-.22 cases are very thin and sometimes split when fired.
+Death, serious injury, and damage can result from the wrong ammunition, bore obstructions, powder overloads or incorrect cartridge components. .22 cases are very thin and sometimes split when fired.
 Always wear shooting glasses and hearing protection.